Learn TypeScript

 };

-• async: We have set this to false so that Webpack waits for the type checking process to finish before it emits any code.
+We have set the async option to false so that Webpack waits for the type checking process to finish before it emits any code.

 • Rerun the Webpack development server: